python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/050_Interpret_unknown_noisy_signal.md

 - Its probably a good idea to save this new filtered signal but give it a new name like `unknown_signal_2_filtered.complex` do not save over your original signal in case you need to start over for any reason.

-- Now we need to adjust the `Center` setting initially lets just set it to `0` if it isn't already then change the Signal View to `Demodulated`.
+- Now we need to adjust the `Center` setting.
+Initially lets just set it to `0` if it isn't already, then change the Signal View to `Demodulated`.

 - It should look something like this.